R\'{e}nyi Divergence Deep Mutual Learning

-This is reasonable as initialization plays a crucial role in Deep Learning (DL) optimizations because some initial points can lead to wider optima than others, in the highly non-convex optimization tasks~\cite{erhan2010does}.
-As regards of pretrained models, the dropout mechanism randomly dropping a proportion of parameter values~\cite{Srivastava2014} maintains the diversity.
-In other words, we are able to generate sufficient diversity among a number of instances of the identical architectures, in most cases.
+It is reasonable as weight initialization plays a crucial role in Deep Learning (DL) optimizations because some initial points can lead to wider optima than others, in the highly nonconvex optimization tasks~\cite{erhan2010does}.
+To facilitate DML for the pretrained models, one may apply the \textsc{Dropout}~\cite{Srivastava2014} to produce a set of diversified initializations.

-Despite the empirical efficiency, the question for why DML really works remains open to discussion.
-One way to look at this paradigm is from the perspective of Knowledge Distillation (KD).
-In fact, KD is a methodology designed for distilling knowledge from an ensemble of large fine trained networks into a smaller network so that the small network can obtain a close performance but be more computationally efficient~\cite{hinton2015distilling}.
-DML is an online KD method where every model starts from the same stage (with diverse weight initializations) and shares knowledge from the very beginning~\cite{gou2021knowledge}.
-Neither offline nor online KD has been analyzed with a thorough theoretical study.
-The work~\cite{phuong2019towards} provided a preliminary theoretical justification on KD; however, it is limited to basic linear models.
-Nonetheless, this is expected as DL is inherently challenging for theoretical analysis.